remeric/Board-Game-Project/README.md

 - Kubernetes
 - Terraform

-## Tools/languages I have started practicing with/learning to date
+## Tools/languages I have started practicing with/learning to date (as of 9/8/2021 - 9/28/2021)

 - AWS
 - Python